The ultimate state of pranayama (yogic breath-control) and meditation is a state where breathing is reduced as much as possible without force.

 - Stabilising the spine

-- the muscles of breathing out (especially from the chest) can make your spine more stable
+- the muscles of breathing out (especially from the chest) can make your spine more stable and help relieve lower back pain

 - Strengthening the spine and body